tlamadon/pytwoway/README.rst

 Citation
 --------

-Please use following citation to cite pytwoway in academic publications:
+Please use the following citation to cite pytwoway in academic publications:

 Bibtex entry::